DataStax-Academy/old-workshop-online/exercises/1_-_Create_Astra_Instance.md

 <img src="https://raw.githubusercontent.com/DataStax-Academy/cassandra-workshop-online/master/images/06.png" height="100" />

 Let’s review the database you have configured.
 In the box on the top-left side of the window, you can see the database and keyspace name metadata.
 The box on the top-right describes the size and location of your database.
 The lower-left box shows your estimated cost.
-Once Apollo initializes the database completely, the lower-right box will have connection details.
+Once Astra initializes the database completely, the lower-right box will have connection details.

 <img src="https://raw.githubusercontent.com/DataStax-Academy/cassandra-workshop-online/master/images/07.png" height="100" />

 ### Open DataStax Studio

 You can click on `Launch Developer Studio` blue button to start the tool.
 Please enter the credentials you used for Astra instance creation.